 A Commitment to Service

 Matt has over 20 years of experience working to help people build better lives for themselves and their children.
 He has used his skills as a lawyer in positions at Habitat for Humanity and Rebuilding Together on low-income homeownership.
 More recently, he worked at the Education Trust to eliminate the achievement and opportunity gaps that leave far too many students without the skills they need to succeed in the 21st century economy.
 He has worked with Feeding America, the country’s network of food banks, seeking to end hunger in America.
-Matt now works for the National Indian Education Association, where he serves as Legislative Director, seeking to improve educational opportunity and outcomes for Native American students.
+Matt now works for the National Indian Education Association, where he serves as Senior Legislative Counsel, seeking to improve educational opportunity and outcomes for Native American students.

 Matt has served as a Precinct Captain, Area Chair, and, most recently, as Joint Campaign Co-Chair to elect Democrats from the School Board all the way to the Governor’s Mansion.
 He was Chief of Staff for a Texas State Representative, worked for former Secretary of State John Kerry’s campaign for President in the 2003 Iowa primary, and headed up one of the northern Virginia offices for Barack Obama’s Presidential election campaigns.
 He believes in the democratic values that the Democratic Party stands for — it’s essential to who he is, and that’s why he’s so committed to working for those values.

 A Love for Arlington County

 Matt loves living in Arlington and is hoping, soon, to become a dog owner.
 He is committed to the core services that make our County a great place to live: economic opportunity, great schools, an excellent transportation system, housing affordability, a safe and inclusive community, a nationally recognized park system, and forward-thinking policies to address climate change.